.finally are always asynchronous.

 If there’s a chain with multiple

-That is, it first gets queued, and executed when the current code is complete and previously queued handlers are finished.
+.then/catch/finally, then every one of them is executed asynchronously.
+That is, it first gets queued, then executed when the current code is complete and previously queued handlers are finished.

-code finished work after
+code finished appear after

 Easy, just put it into the queue with